 No payment on the principal balance of the loan is necessary so long as the student remains at least half-time status (five or more hours for graduate students).

 The interest rate is fixed at 6.41 percent.
 Yearly loan amounts the student may borrow depend on the student's program and credit hours enrolled per semester.

 Once you sign and complete a master promissory note (MPN) online with the U.S. Department of Education,you do not need to complete another MPN as long as you attend UNLV.
-You will, however, need to complete the Graduate PLUS Loan Origination Worksheet each year if you want to continue receiving a Graduate PLUS loan in the future and activate your financial aid awards.

 A student may use any creditworthy co-signer if he or she believes the likelihood of loan approval may increase.
 Unlike the undergraduate Parent PLUS loan, if the graduate student's PLUS loan is declined by the Department of Education, the graduate student may not borrow additional unsubsidized loan funds in his or her name.